pubnub/c-core/openssl/README.md

 	make -f posix.mk

-There are no special requirements for C-core on POSIX, it should just build on any regular POSIX system with a C compiler.
+The only requirement / prerequisite of this Makefile is that you have an OpenSSL package installed, which should be true for most modern POSIX systems.
+In that's met, it should just build with the default C compiler.
 To use a compiler of your choice (rather than the default one), say, `clang`, run:

 	make -f posix.mk CC=clang

 # Notes

-- The callback API is not yet functional.
-For now, use the sync API.
 - We shall add sample Makefile for Windows soon.